openedx/edx-documentation/en_us/shared/course_features/lti/lti_canvas_example.rst

 .. only:: Partners

-  .. note:: Support for this feature is provisional.
-EdX is currently working with a limited number of partners to test this feature on edX Edge.
+.. note:: This feature was a closed pilot experiment.
+This feature is not supported for new users.

 To use edX course content in the Canvas LMS, you add a new app to the course and then add external tool module items.